Beijing Olympics get political with Taiwan, Uyghur questions

 “There are views on all sorts of things around the world, but our job is to make sure that the Games take place,” Adams said.

-A Games volunteer, a young Chinese woman named Wei Yining, got a question she did not expect when a reporter asked if she knew who Chinese tennis player Peng Shuai was and, further, did she believe Peng was safe.
+A Games volunteer, a young Chinese graduate student, got a question she did not expect when a reporter asked if she knew who Chinese tennis player Peng Shuai was and, further, did she believe Peng was safe.

 Peng, once the world’s top-ranked doubles player, three months ago accused a former high-ranking politician of sexual assault.
 Peng’s comments were immediately scrubbed from China’s censored internet.

-“Well, I am sorry,” the young women replied.
+“Well, I am sorry,” the young woman replied.
 “I don’t really know that.”

 One reporter asked Adams directly about the IOC’s position on the reported existence of “concentration camps” in Xinjiang, and whether China was using forced labor there.
 Adams suggested the question was not “particularly relevant’ to the briefing, and then went on to praise the power of the Olympics to unite people.